 Nowadays I alternate between writing novels and non-fiction (biographies and works about the history of American culture).
 I have also written for TV and radio and been a regular contributor to, and presenter of, arts programmes on Radio 3 and 4.

 Jo works with me on the research for my non-fiction books, and also writes poetry.
 We live in Bath and spend as much time as we can in our house in southwest France.
-Our son William is a literary agent with Janklow and Nesbit in London and Helen, our daughter, is a literary scout and also fiction editor-at-large for Arcadia Press.
+Our son William is a literary agent with Janklow and Nesbit in London and Helen, our daughter, is a commissioning editor for literary fiction at Head of Zeus.
 One of my brothers is the poet, novelist and critic, Matthew Francis.

 I have received awards to assist me in my writing from the American Council of Learned Societies, the Arts Council, the Arts and Humanities Research Board, and the British Academy.
 Most recently I have held a Hodson-Brown Fellowship, enabling me to do research at the John Carter Brown Library of Brown University in Providence, Rhode Island, and to work on my novel, Crane Pond, at the Starr Center for the Study of the American Experience at Washington College in Chestertown, Maryland.
 In 2011 my book The Old Spring was voted Best Foreign Novel of the Year by the Chinese Association of Foreign Literature.